chanced/focus-svelte/README.md

 ### override

-If you wish to override the behavior of an element, you can set `data-focus-override="focus"` and it retain its original tabindex.
+If you wish to override the behavior of an element, you can set `data-focus-override="focus"` and it will retain its original tabindex.

 ## Contributing